 7. Be Prepared to Yell While Riding

 Communication is difficult between driver and passenger while riding a motorcycle, unless of course you both have Bluetooth helmets.
-Don’t plan on saying much except maybe at stop lights.
+Don’t plan on saying much except maybe during stops.
 Trying to strike up a conversation in the middle of a ride is nearly impossible and incredibly frustrating for both parties.

 But if you absolutely have something to say, you’ll need to speak up pretty loud because it’s really hard for a motorcycle rider to hear what you’re saying through a helmet that is covering your mouth, high winds, and a loud motor in the background.